Installation Guide

 AWS Installs require installing the AWS command line client, used by the installer.
 For example, on Linux:

-unix$ sudo apt-get install awscli
+unix$ sudo apt-get install -y awscli

 You need a PEM file to be used for accessing the instance, once created.
 The PEM file and the public key for it can be created with this command: